 Manaslu Circuit Trek

-Gaining in popularity by the year and dubbed by many "The New Annapurna" in terms of its overall appeal, the remote Manaslu Circuit Trek remains largely true to its reputation as an outstanding wilderness experience even as tea houses along the trail have made the hike easier in recent years from the perspective of basic food and accommodation needs along the way.
-Manaslu Circuit Trek remains far less crowded than some of the better-known routes through the Himalayas while offering all the classic aspects of a great trek, from cascading rivers and precipitous trails to stunning views and subtropical forests, glorious mountain scenery, and a gradual ascent to a breath-snatching high pass, and a host of side trips and add-ons that have the scope to turn the experience into an epic journey.
+Gaining in popularity by the year and dubbed by many "The New Annapurna" in terms of its overall appeal, the remote Manaslu Circuit Trek remains largely true to its reputation as an outstanding wilderness experience even as tea houses along the trail have made the hike easier in recent years from the perspective of basic food and accommodation needs.
+Manaslu trekking route has remained far less crowded than some of the better-known routes through the Himalayas while offering all the classic aspects of a great trek.
+From cascading rivers and precipitous trails to stunning views and subtropical forests - likewise, glorious mountain scenery, a gradual ascent to a breath-snatching high pass, and a host of side trips and add-ons - all of these charming aspects have turn the experience into an epic journey.

-Skirting by the ice-cold waters of the Budhi Gandaki River to its source below Larkya La Pass 5106 meters (16752 feet)—and frequently crossing over the river on a slew of seemingly hair-raising suspension bridges that are sturdy enough for entire mule teams to use—the trek provides fascinating insights into the traditional cultures of the Gurung, Tamang, and Tibetan people living in peaceful coexistence within the valley's confines.
+Skirting by the ice-cold waters of the Budhi Gandaki River to its source below Larkya La Pass 5,106 meters (16,752 feet) and frequently crossing over the river on a slew of seemingly hair-raising suspension bridges that are sturdy enough for entire mule teams to use - this trek provides fascinating insights into the traditional cultures of the Gurung, Tamang, and Tibetan people living in peaceful coexistence within the valley's confines.

-Reigning supreme over the entire region is the majestic Manaslu 8163 meters (26781 feet) and its striking twin peaks, skirted by glacial valleys, pine forests, and the scenic backdrop of the Ganesh Himal range.
-The trek essentially circles much of the mountain’s circumference until it crests Larkya La and drops into the neighboring valley of Marsyangdi, descending from there through the rock-strewn upper slopes and scenic alpine meadows to Dharapani, the modern trailhead for the Annapurna Circuit.
+During the trek, you will witness the majestic Manaslu 8,163 meters (26,781 feet) reigning supreme over the entire region along with its striking twin peaks, skirted by glacial valleys, pine forests, and the scenic backdrop of the Ganesh Himal range.
+This trek essentially circles much of the mountain’s circumference until it crests Larkya La and drops into the neighboring valley of Marsyangdi.
+Descending from there through the rock-strewn upper slopes and scenic alpine meadows to Dharapani, you will find the modern trailhead for the Annapurna Circuit.

 The choices are yours, but whichever direction you choose to take, the staff at Nepal Trekking Experts is standing by to give you all the assistance necessary to get you on the path to Manaslu, it’s home territory for most of them, and we take great pride in showing off the area to the best of our abilities.

-The Manaslu Trek isn't mountain climbing, and it requires no special training or prior experience either.
-We have successfully organized people ranging in age from 8 to 75.
-This trek is suitable for beginners, individuals, and family groups.
-While the landscape is rugged with numerous landslide areas, long-distance hiking, uneven trails, and crossing over the 5106 meters Larkya La, you may encounter difficulties.
+The Manaslu Circuit Trek does not include mountain climbing, and it requires no special training or prior experience either.
+Nepal trekking Experts have successfully organized this trek for people ranging in age from 8 to 75.
+This trek is suitable for beginners, individuals, and family groups but you will need sheer determination to tackle remote setting and reasonable fitness level to scale multiple days of long trekking hours.
+Since the landscape is rugged with numerous landslide areas, long-distance hiking, uneven trails, steep ascents, and crossing over the 5,106 meters of Larkya La, you may encounter difficulties.
 However, you will gradually build muscle and adapt to the terrain.
-Because the trek begins at 930 m above Machhakhola, you will gain elevation gradually, which will aid in acclimatization.
-This is why NTE recommends trekking, hiking, jogging, gym, cardio, and other physical activities regularly before visiting Nepal.
-The Manaslu Circuit Trek is not easy but doable and rewarding.
+The trek begins at 930 meters above Machhakhola and you will gain elevation gradually, which will aid in acclimatization.
+This is why NTE recommends trekking, hiking, jogging, gym, cardio, and other physical activities regularly at least 5 to 6 weeeks before visiting Nepal.
+So, the Manaslu Trek is not easy but doable and rewarding.

-Nepal has two periods of the year that are considered ideal for trekking: the spring season, which runs from March through May, and the autumn season, which runs from September through November.
-These two windows of opportunity offer fine weather for trekking, the best conditions and ideal circumstances for making it over the higher passes, a clear sky almost every day, smooth flights and transportation, and better odds for finding trekking partners.
+Nepal has two periods of the year that are considered ideal for trekking: the Spring season, which runs from March through May, and the Autumn season, which runs from September through November.
+These two windows of opportunity offer fine weather for trekking, the best conditions, and ideal circumstances for making it over the higher passes.
+You will also have a clear sky almost every day, ensuring smooth flights, perfect road condition for a scenic ride, and high crowds with the better odds for finding trekking partners.

 For more information, please feel free to visit our detailed blog the best season to go to Nepal, or contact our staff to discuss the multitude of options.

-Manaslu Circuit Trek lies in the Manaslu Conservation Areas Project (MCAP) of Nepal.
+Manaslu Base Camp Trek lies in the Manaslu Conservation Areas Project (MCAP) of Nepal.
 The trek offers the core beauties of natural, cultural, and historical gems for trekkers.
-To keep it preserved and unique, the government of Nepal declared it a restricted zone where trekkers must have the following trekking permits, such as:
+To preserve it and make it unique, the government of Nepal declared it a restricted zone where trekkers must have the following trekking permits:

 • Manaslu Restricted Area Permit (MRAP) (available from Nepal Immigration in Kathmandu and Pokhara) - It costs 100 USD from September to November for the first seven days plus 15 USD for each additional day, and 75 USD from December to August for the first seven days plus 10 USD per additional day per person.
 Also, a minimum of two people and a licensed guide is mandatory to obtain the Manaslu Circuit Trekking permit.